OrangeSodahub/OrangeSodahub.github.io/blogsite-creat-note/index.md

 - Configure your **config.toml** which can be found in the site's root directory.
 You can only change the **theme** configuration to the name of your wanted theme's name.
 Or a recommended way is copy the **config.toml** inside the exampleSite in the theme's directory which you just added and it can be seen in the **themes** folder.

 - (If you find the "Quick Start" before then skip current and subsequent setps) If it doesn't exist the command you can directly clone the theme to local then do like this: on the top or the page of the theme you can't miss the two or sometimes three or other quantitis buttons right left, behind the heading.
 Find the one which the word "DOWNLOAD" on it.
 Click it and go to the source webpage "Github repository" and again find the button which represent "**DOWNLOAD**".
-I usually choose "DOWNLOAD as ZIP".
+Simply choose "DOWNLOAD as ZIP" and unzip.

 - Once you download them to your root directory then copy or cut them and paste to the folder "themes".
 Last, back to root directory and find a file named "**.gitmodules**" to open it.
 You'll find several similar statements if you have the experience of using command "git submodule".
 Write one in their image and the url is right the URL of the webpage which you download the zip source from.
 Or directly just refer to this: